elfmaister/EMM-Mapped/README.md

-The server is hosted at https://emm-mapped.onrender.com/data.
+The websocket server is hosted at https://emm-mapped.onrender.com/data.